Mathematical methods in VidSync

 The novel blend of mathematical methods used by VidSync enables excellent precision and accuracy as well as a more flexible range of applications than any other published method of fisheries videogrammetry.
 VidSync performs all the calculations for 3-D measurement automatically, and one can use it proficiently without understanding the details.
 However, basic familiarity with the mathematics helps to understand the reasoning behind our hardware and software guidelines, and to better interpret program output.

-The mathematics are thoroughly described and evaluated for accuracy in a manuscript under revision at a fisheries journal, and in the author's Ph.D. dissertation:
+The mathematics were initially described and evaluated for accuracy in the author’s Ph.D. dissertation:

 Neuswanger J. 2014.
 New 3-D video methods reveal novel territorial drift-feeding behaviors that help explain environmental correlates of Chena River Chinook salmon productivity.
 Ph.D.
 Dissertation, University of Alaska Fairbanks, 181 pp.